Skip to main content

 This way an attack becomes very expensive, in particular because the purchase of a significant portion of the coins on the market would dramatically increase the price.
 If you try to use a small percentage of PoS coins for the attack, then the PoW power necessary for the attack becomes 800% or more.
 This makes it possible to establish a relatively low block reward and at the same time provide a high security level for the transaction history.

-The premine consisted of 3.6M ZANO, it was set aside for marketing, partnerships, ongoing project expenses, as well as to pay a loan to fund initial development back in 2018.
+The premine consisted of 3.6M ZANO; it was set aside for ongoing project expenses, marketing, partnerships, and to pay a loan to fund initial development back in 2018.

-As of June 2024, considering what has already been spent for development, our foundation fund sits at just ~6% of the total ZANO supply.
+As of December 2024, considering what has already been spent for development, the foundation fund sits at just ~5,4% of the total ZANO supply.

 You can track the amount of the foundation fund via our explorer or by importing its tracking seed into your wallet: